neodelphis/neodelphis.github.io/_posts/2019-07-10-convnet-bp-en.md

 In order to keep confidence in formula (7), we choose to extend the definition of matrix $w$ with $0$ values as soon as indices will go out of the defined range.

-Once agin in the double sum (7), we only have once partial derivative of x equals 1.
+Once again in the double sum (7), we only have once partial derivative of x equals 1.
 So, using (7) and (8):

 $$
 \frac{\partial y_{ij}}{\partial x_{mn}}